rsepulveda2/rsa-form/README.md

 Issues
 ========

-There is a problem with the login widget and the restful-authentication plugin.
-The restful plugin doesn't like its hidden input field, name="authenticity_token" to be encrypted then decrypted.
+There is a problem with rsa-form and the Rails Controller base class (ActiveController) if the site has forgery_protection enabled.
+ActiveController doesn't like its hidden input field, name="authenticity_token" to be encrypted then decrypted.
 It will flag an authenticity_token error.
-The only way that I have found to work around the problem is by modifying the jCryption jquery plugin to ignore specified input fields (pass unencrypted).
+The only way that I have found to work around the problem is by modifying the jCryption jquery plugin to ignore this input tag and pass it through unencrypted.

-I found another workaround for this issue which will work until I can get an official version of jCryption with the needed changes.
+I found another temporary workaround for this issue which will work until I can get an official version of jCryption with the needed changes.

 [http://stackoverflow.com/questions/1201901/rails-invalid-authenticity-token-after-deploy](http://stackoverflow.com/questions/1201901/rails-invalid-authenticity-token-after-deploy)